ubuntu/ubuntu-project-docs/docs/reference/exception-AptUpdates.rst

 QA process
 ----------

-Each upstream release undergoes a dedicated CI pipeline that runs the test suite as both root and a normal user whereas the autopkgtests only cover the root portion.
+In addition to normal Ubuntu QA process after the upload, each upstream release (each push to the git branch really) undergoes a dedicated CI pipeline that runs the test suite as both root and a normal user whereas the autopkgtests only cover the root portion.

-Aside from this we do also follow the normal [Test Plan] SRU process.

 .. _requesting_the_sru: